ltonetwork/lto-public-chain/README.md

 # Orange
 In the `orange` branch there is a code with functions that is under development.
 The latest release for each network can be found in the [Releases section], you can switch to the corresponding tag and build the application.

-For further information please refer the official [documentation](https://docs.wavesplatform.com).
+For further information please refer the [waves plaform documentation](https://docs.wavesplatform.com).

 # Acknowledgement